Enlarging letters Home Information Contacting Map

 T P L Alt Ext.
 L Stu A. time Total

 Transition systems and primitive processes.
-Prefixing and selection operations.
+Prefix and Choice operators.
 Concurrent processes and their execution.
 Description of LTS systems.
-Implementation en Java.
+Implementation in Java and Erlang.

 2. Concurrent objects, mutual exclusion, synchronisation conditions, deadlock.